 For me, doing full stack social manifests like this:

-- I can write your social strategy for any or all of the social media platforms that are appropriate for you/your brand (this is actually mostly what I do these days)
+- I can write your social strategy for any or all of the social media platforms that are appropriate for you/your brand (this is primarily what I do these days)

 - Does this strategy include a big creative idea?
 I can usually build this for you, and if I can’t, I know a whole team of designers and developers and video creators who can.

 - Want to know how it all went?
-I love analytics.
+I heart analytics.
 What’s the point of doing something if you’re not going to use the learnings to improve?